 The partnership was expanded to 16 partners in 2005 following the merger with Haslam & Co, as partner David Haslam and his staff joined the team at Winckley Square.
 The firm joined many of the country’s pre-eminent legal and accounting firms in April 2006 by becoming an LLP (Limited Liability Partnership).

 Moore and Smalley’s progress during this period has been recognised by the accountancy profession through numerous awards.
 It was short-listed for the national Accountancy Age Medium-Sized Firm of The Year award in 2004.
-The firm won three prestigious awards at the North West Society of Chartered Accountants Business Awards 2005, scooping the Best Business Advisor (Damian Walmsley), Young Accountant of the Year (Judith Dugdale) and Employer of the Year.
+The firm won three prestigious awards at the North West Society of Chartered Accountants Business Awards 2005, scooping the Best Business Advisor (Damian Walmsley) and Employer of the Year.
 And in 2005, 2006, 2007 and 2008, prominent members of its corporate finance team picked up awards at the famed Lancashire Dealmaker Awards, run by North West business magazine, Insider.

 On April 1 2008, Moore and Smalley established a new presence in north Lancashire and Cumbria after joining forces with Lonsdale & Partners.
 This saw Moore and Smalley break into the UK’s top 50 accountancy firms bracket and break the £10million fee income level.
 As a result, the distinct Moore and Smalley ampersand logo could now be found in Kendal, Kirkby Lonsdale and Lancaster.
 The partnership hit 19 and the employee numbers swelled to 200.

 April 2010 saw Moore and Smalley expand its East Midlands branch after merging with local firm Dean Burrows Stevenson Chartered Accountants.
 This move supported Moore and Smalley’s presence in the healthcare sector has doubled the size of the East Midlands healthcare division.